fwcd/dpm/README.md

 ## Running
 If you have `dpm` already installed, you can run it using `dpm run`.
 Otherwise, just use:

-`deno run --unstable --allow-read --importmap module.json src/index.ts run`
+`deno run --unstable --allow-read --allow-run --importmap project.json src/index.ts run`